Whiteknight/ParserObjects/docs/v6/parsers_multi.md

 ### Continue With

 The `ContinueWith` parser continues the parse by treating each result alternative as the starting point and passing each one individually to the next parser in line.
 The parser which continues may be either a single- or multi-parser.
 If a continuation fails, that alternative is removed.
-If a continuation succeeds, that result (or results) is added to the new `IMultiResult<TOutput>`.
+If a continuation succeeds, that result (or results) is added to the new `MultiResult<TOutput>`.

 ```csharp
 var parser = multiParser.ContinueWith(result => ...create a parser...);